Compliance Is for the Naive

 The harder question is what happens next.
 Iran's defenses on Kharg — the FPV drones, the mines, the MANPADS — aren't there to stop the Marines.
 From Tehran's perspective these are political weapons: inflict enough casualties to make the operation politically unsustainable for the attacking coalition.
 Even a "successful" seizure with significant losses becomes a political firestorm back in Washington.

-And the strategic logic is nearly paradoxical.
+The strategic logic is nearly paradoxical.
 The whole premise is: seize Kharg, pressure Iran to reopen Hormuz.
 But Iran's most obvious response to losing Kharg is more aggression in the strait, not less.
 You could end up with both the island and a closed strait, plus a regional conflagration.

 Iran's parliament speaker made the stakes explicit: if enemies attempt to occupy Iranian islands, Iran will target regional infrastructure.
 That means Saudi oil facilities, UAE ports, Gulf shipping — a massive economic disruption even if Iran "loses" the military exchange.